 Viral load represents how quickly HIV is replicating.
 When people are first infected, the viral load increases rapidly.
 Then, after about 3 to 6 months, even without treatment, it drops to a lower level, which remains constant, called the set point.
 This level varies widely from person to person—from as little as a few hundred to over a million copies per microliter of blood.

 Viral load also indicates

-The higher the set point, the more quickly the CD4 count decreases to the low levels (less than 200) that increase risk of opportunistic infections, even in people without symptoms.
+The higher the set point of the viral load, the more quickly the CD4 count decreases to the low levels (less than 200) that increase risk of opportunistic infections, even in people without symptoms.

 During successful treatment, the viral load decreases to very low or undetectable levels (less than about 20 to 40 copies per microliter of blood).
 However, inactive (latent) HIV is still present within cells, and if treatment is stopped, HIV starts replicating and the viral load increases.

 An increase in the viral load during treatment may indicate the following: